reneeobringer/WaterConsumptionABM/README.md

 # WaterConsumptionABM

 This is the repository for the data and code associated with an agent-based model (ABM) that models water consumption in Phoenix, Arizona.
-The resutls obtained through this work are under review:
+The results obtained through this work are currently in preparation for submission to a peer-reviewed journal.

-**Add the citation here**

 The ABM was developed in NetLogo (v6.2.2) and was last run on 05 May 2022.
 Running the NetLogo code requires several extensions: